Roads, Hills, and History

 at Stable Craft

-With this is mind, we have reduced the number of routes to two, The 53 mile course will be a test for your legs with 3,640 feet of climbing, which will take you to Ridge Road via Springhill, with names like that you get the idea there will be some climbs, three rest stops will help you along the way.
-The 27-mile course has 1,720 feet of climbing and will offer two rest stops.
+With greatest safety we have reduced the number of routes to two.
+The 53 mile course will be a test for your legs with 3,640 feet of climbing, which will take you to Ridge Road via Springhill, with names like that you get the idea there will be some climbs.
+The 26-mile course has 1,720 feet of climbing.
+There is a Royal Farms Mart at mile 39.4 on the long course and on the short course at mile 12.
+Please download the Ride with GPS maps to follow.
+There will not be course arrows or road markings placed this year.

 The routes offer beautiful views of farms set among the rolling hills of the Shenandoah Valley.
 Most of the miles will be on quiet roads with little traffic and rest stops strategically placed.
 As you return through New Hope the course will pass near to the Piedmont Battle Field where Union Gen. David Hunter and Confederate Gen. William E. "Grumble" Jones fought on June 5, 1864.
 It began more than a mile northeast when the 12,000-man-strong Federal army, whose mission was to scour the Shenandoah Valley of Confederates and then destroy the rail center at Charlottesville, encountered Jones's combined force of 6,000 infantry and cavalry.
 The Battle of Piedmont cost the Confederates some 1,600 casualties, and the Federals lost about 875.
 On June 6, the Confederate supply base at Staunton fell to Hunter's army.